tkun-dev/tkun-dev/README.md

 ## 🧠 About Me

-🎯 I'm a Back-end Developer with 2 year of experience developing Web APIs for CRM platforms, Hospital Information Systems (HIS) and real-time messaging applications like ChatChit.
+🎯 I'm a Full Stack Developer with 2 year of experience developing Web APIs for CRM platforms, Hospital Information Systems (HIS) and real-time messaging applications like ChatChit.
 Proficient in ASP.NET Core, Entity Framework Core, SQL Server, SignalR, WebSocket.
 Passionate about system performance optimization, clean code, and integrating new technologies into products.

 💡 Highlights:
 - Developed CRM and HIS APIs for Doctor Check clinic